saleor/apps/apps/klaviyo/docs/connect-with-klaviyo.md

-# How to connect your App with Klavio
+# How to connect your App with Klaviyo

 ## Installation